New England braces for major spring snowstorm as severe weather continues to sock US

 “In the dark of night, with power off in the entire neighborhood, neighbors and families coming together to help one another,” he said.

-One person was hurt and taken to a hospital after a tree came down on their house in Lexington, Kentucky, Mayor Linda Gorton told WLEX-TV.
-Homes were damaged and a tree crushed a University of Kentucky student’s car.

-Another round of storms was expected to hit the state Wednesday, along with Tennessee, Ohio and West Virginia.

-Associated Press writer Rebecca Reynolds contributed from Louisville and Dave Collins contributed from Hartford, Conn.
+Associated Press writer Rebecca Reynolds contributed to this report from Louisville; Dave Collins contributed from Hartford, Conn., John Raby from Charleston, West Virginia; and Jeff Martin from Atlanta.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.